 ECB president Mario Draghi has tried to dampen speculation, commenting that take-up might not be as large as it was in December.
 For the long-term health of the industry, let’s hope that he is right.

 While everyone else looks at the undoubted benefits that the LTRO brings, let’s look at the problems.

-First, the initiative will cannibalise FIG issuance this year.
-This may come as a shock to DCM bankers that have spent the first four weeks of the year that the “bond markets are on fire!”
+First, the initiative will cannibalize FIG issuance this year.
+This may come as a shock to DCM bankers that have spent the first four weeks of the year saying that 'bond markets are on fire!'

 But the figures are cast in a rather different light when compared with this time last year.
 According to Dealogic, euro-denominated FIG senior unsecured issuance this time last year was €43.7 billion and for 2010 it was €65.6 billion.

-Indeed, certain German Pfandbrief issuers announced in late January that they would cease issuance below four years’ tenor altogether.
+Indeed, certain German Pfandbrief issuers have announced that they will cease issuance below four years’ tenor altogether.
 That can’t be good for markets that were largely shut for half of last year.

 According to Euromoney’s sister publication, EuroWeek, bank treasuries bought 25% more sub-three-year senior debt in the first three weeks of 2012 than in the same period last year.